edbzn/blog/content/blog/vuejs-mixins-are-broken/index.md

 This way we can easily test our `getUsers` function, because there's no need to create a test component using `@vue/test-utils`.

-The big downside is that we can not compose or share logic that rely on Vue rendering, which is very limiting.
+The downside is that we can not share any logic that rely on Vue, which is very limiting.

 #### 👍🏼👍🏼 Using the composition API